syiidahasnaa30/syiidahasnaa30/README.md

 ### Hi there 👋

+My Name is **Rosyiidah Hasnaa**

+- 🔭 I’m currently study on Politeknik Elektronika Negeri Surabaya with the major Informatics Engineering
+- 🌱 I’m currently learning about machine learning and frontend developer

+If you are interested in getting to know me, please follow my [Linkedin](https://www.linkedin.com/in/syiidahasnaa/) account.
 <!--
 **syiidahasnaa30/syiidahasnaa30** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.